superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 It is important to note that management should monitor these areas in a socially unbiased and positive manner, ensuring that any monitoring is conducted in a fair and ethical manner, without any harmful or illegal content.
 ```

-### Evaluating the answer
+### How are our query results?

 Our HR chatbot's text answer is structured, contains relevant information from our context documents, and is tailored to our question.
 Because of our hardware setup, our chatbot generates results in a manageable time.
-We see that the generated text in "3." contains the correct annual term, mainly because our Superlinked-powered retrieval feeds our HR chatbot the right thing as context information.
+We see that the generated text in "3." (above) contains the correct annual term, mainly because our Superlinked-powered retrieval feeds our HR chatbot the right thing as context information.

+## Summing up...

 Using Superlinked’s Recency, TextSimilarity, and Usefulness spaces along with Query time weights to power retrieval enables semantic search to achieve high quality, nuanced outcomes at scale, even in cases where accurate results require prioritizing both recency and relevance.
 This HR chatbot example is just one example of what you can do with the Superlinked library.